MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/channel-integration-framework/faq-channel-integration-framework.md

 ### How do I select roles for the voice channel provider record?

-Telephony channel providers are associated with app profiles, which in turn are assigned to users in your organization.
-With the new changes, you need to assign the app profiles to the users who should have access to the telephony channel provider.
+Telephony channel providers are associated with agent profiles, which in turn are assigned to users in your organization.
+You must assign the agent profiles to users who need access to the telephony channel provider.
+More information: [Assign users, templates, configure productivity pane, channels](create-agent-experience-profile.md#assign-users-templates-configure-productivity-pane-channels)

 ### Will my existing communication widget, built using Dynamics 365 Channel Integration Framework 1.0 APIs, continue to work with the Dynamics 365 Channel Integration Framework 2.0 app?